ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 Why take [Angular][1] for the next project?
 To determine your choice you should evaluate some aspects of this popular javascript framework.
 The goal of this article is to show how you can evaluate the use of Angular to give you the right arguments, without getting into technical deep details.

 We don't look at [React][5] or [Vue.js][6], the two other main players in this section.
-Instead of a comparsion between the tools, we take a look at the differences between frameworks and libraries in general.
-And to save you some time, let me some up something for you: Angular is still as good as React or as Vue.js, but the right choice depends on a wide range of factors which make it more or less suitable for the clients enviroment.
+Instead of a comparison between the tools, we take a look at the differences between frameworks and libraries in general.
+And to save you some time, let me sum up something for you: Angular is still as good as React or as Vue.js, but the right choice depends on a wide range of factors which make it more or less suitable for the clients enviroment.

 ## Where to start?

 The killer argument for Angular is its place in [Ionic][14].
-Ionic is used for mobile development to build cross platform hyprid apps.
+Ionic is used for mobile development to build cross platform hybrid apps.
 One codebase, any platform, e.g. for iOS and Android or progressive web apps.
 So if it comes to this framework (Ionic) Angular is the only choice.

 Furthermore Angular is a mature framework and should be taken for big projects.
 If you have complex business logic, Angular is your choice.
 If you have complex routing or form validation, Angular is your choice.
-If you wanna write closed or stand alone applications with one codebase, Angular is you choice.
+If you wanna write closed or stand alone applications with one codebase, Angular is your choice.

 ## Developer